Dividend Value Builder Newsletter

 6. Keep Expenses Low

 Most investors don’t realize how much difference high expenses make to their portfolio.
-Take a look at the example I provide in Mutual Fund Expense Ratio – The Effects on Performance:
+Take a look at the what happens to your returns with a 1% higher expense ratio;

 -$100,000 lump sum investment for 30 years.